My Butt Has a Fever: Release

 My Butt Has a Fever debuted in front of film screenings in Alamo Drafthouse Cinema theaters across the United States in May 2022.
-The short later premiered on FXX that same month, in a move to promote, The Bob's Burgers Movie, which released in theaters on May 27.
-The short was later released as a bonus feature on the Blu-ray releases of the film, on July 19, 2022.
+The short later premiered on FXX that same month to promote The Bob's Burgers Movie, which released in theaters on May 27.
+The short was later released as a bonus feature on the Blu-ray releases of the film on July 19, 2022.
 The song from the short was released by Hollywood Records on digital platforms and as a part of The Bob's Burgers Movie soundtrack vinyl in January 13, 2023.

 Reception

 John Schwarz of Bubbleblabber gave the short film an 8 out of 10 rating.
-He commented on the animation quality's similarities to The Bob's Burgers Movie and wrote: "I’m not sure it’s worth sitting around on FXX in waiting for the short to premiere, but, if like The Simpsons, Disney wanted to get more shorts produced for Hulu or Disney+ or something, I’d be totally down".
+He commented on the animation quality's similarities to The Bob's Burgers Movie and wrote: "I'm not sure it's worth sitting around on FXX in waiting for the short to premiere, but, if like The Simpsons, Disney wanted to get more shorts produced for Hulu or Disney+ or something, I'd be totally down."